SecretFox/DressingRoomTweaks/README.md

 **Unowned Colors Checkbox**
 When disabled Left/Right arrow keys will skip unowned colors.
 If there are no available colors then clothing won't be previewed.

+Keyboard control can be disabled with `/option DRTweaks_keyboard false` chat command.

 **Known Issues**
 * When switching from chat back to dressing room, user has to click on checkbox/scrollbar/searchfield for the added keybinds to work again.